holvianssi/exercise/README.md

 Holvi transaction API exercise
 ==============================

-Welcome to Holvi transaction API exercise!
+Welcome to Holvi transactions API exercise!

-In this exercise, you'll implement an API for recording transactions to accounts.
-Simple skeleton Django project is provided, but rest is up to you.
+In this exercise, you'll implement an API for recording transactions to simple bank accounts.
+A skeleton Django project is provided, but rest is up to you.

-To get the app running, you should install Python 3.6 and Django 2.1.x on your development system.
-On top of that, you should use Django Rest Framework (DRF) for the implementation of the API.
+To get the app running, you should install Python 3.6.x and Django 2.1.x in your development system.
+On top of that you should use Django Rest Framework (DRF) for the implementation of the API.
 You can use other libraries if you so wish.

 Your submission should be returned as a Git repository.
-We prefer public access to Github, but other submission methods are OK, too, as long as we have access to your code and Git commits.
+We prefer publicly accessible Github repositories, but other submission methods are OK too, as long as we have access to your code and Git commits.
 When working with Git we prefer small commits over larger ones.
-At least the commit history should clearly separate the work done by us from your own work.
+At least the commit history should clearly separate the skeleton project from your work.

 Minimum requirements
 --------------------